 Executive director appointed 30 January 2018.
 Qualified solicitor of the Supreme Court of New South Wales since 1994.
 Fellow of the College of Law Limited since July 2015.
-He is the Principal of Lincoln Smith & Company Solicitors and is a Director of numerous entities principally involved in land development and sales.
+Director of numerous entities principally involved in land development and sales.

 6,100 ordinary shares in Carbon Minerals Limited.